 There are many more reasons the Eureka lemon is surprising, interesting, and a great addition to your everyday routine.
 Why not discover it on your own by growing citrus trees yourself?

 They're easy to care for and yield plenty of citrus fruit after a year or so.
-You're going to wow your friends and family with this beautiful, decorative, and tasty citrus.
+You're going to wow your friends and family with beautiful, decorative, and tasty citrus.